-We cover exhibitions, concerts, opera, chamber music, dance and jazz together with general cultural musings.
 We are selective about what we see and hear and we don’t “review everything”.
-Instead, we choose to write about the exhibitions and music which interest us personally.
+Instead, we choose to write about the exhibitions, concerts, recordings and books which interest us personally.
 Guest posts on related subjects are also invited.

 Who we are